ZarTaen/DU_Analog_Inputs/README.md

 ## Todo
 - Gathering feedback for the send rate
 - User-Friendliness

-- ~~Input device to keyboard mapping (including Right Ctrl, I might consider double mappings so analog input toggle can be done with 1 mapped button)~~
-  - ~~Implemented multidevice+multikey mapping~~
+## Change in latest Version
+- Changed input backend to SDL2 for better device compabitility.
+- Changed analog input toggle key to `^` (220) and `Right Ctrl` (163)

 ## I want to contribute!
 Feel free to do so.
 Especially for the Lua side of things, help is very appreciated.
 Do not hesitate to contact me either via Discord (ZarTaen#6409) or over Github.

+A BIG THANKS TO Blazemonger and Davemane42 for help with testing!

 ## This is too complicated, I want to complain!
 I too like to complain in my spare time.
 For complaints please open an issue or add to an existing one.
 If it is not solvable by me, pester NQ with "Analog Inputs When".